GeoCotrans.jl

 The International Geomagnetic Reference Field (IGRF) is a standard mathematical description of the Earth's main magnetic field.
 It is used widely in studies of the Earth's deep interior, crust, ionosphere, and magnetosphere.

-• igrf_B: Compute the geomagnetic field (IGRF-14, dipole model)
+• IGRF / igrf: Compute the geomagnetic field (IGRF-14)

 Examples